^

 Treatment of conjunctival melanoma

-1. Surgical wide excision with cryotherapy in order to reduce the risk of relapse.
+1. Surgical wide excision with cryotherapy to reduce the risk of recurrence.

-2. If histological studies indicate incomplete excision, extensive re-excision of the surgical scar within a healthy tissue with further cryotherapy is shown.
+2. If histological examination indicates incomplete removal, wide re-excision of the surgical scar within healthy tissue with subsequent cryotherapy is indicated.

-Repeated examinations - every 6-12 months during life.
+Follow-up examinations are every 6-12 months throughout life.
 At each visit, the entire conjunctival surface is examined.
-Each suspicious region is examined histologically after taking a biopsy or impression cytology.
+Each suspicious area is examined histologically after taking a biopsy or impression cytology.

-Carry out excision of nodules in combination with cryotherapy and mitomycin C applications.
+Excision of nodules is performed in combination with cryotherapy and mitomycin C applications.

 Relapses: resection and radiation therapy.
-Evisceration does not increase the degree of survival, so it is performed only in cases of extensive and progressive spread of the disease, when it is impossible to apply other methods.
+Evisceration does not improve survival rates, so it is only performed in cases of extensive and progressive spread of the disease, when other methods cannot be used.

 Palliative treatment for metastasis: chemotherapy.